Updated September 22

 - Effective Aug 7, Manitoba will move into the next stage of its reopening plan, lifting the mandatory masking requirement.

 - As of Oct 3, 2020, the government of Ontario mandated that face coverings be mandatory in all indoor public settings.

 - The City of Toronto passed their own bylaw to make mask-wearing indoors mandatory.
 Similar mandates have gone into effect in the neighboring Peel, Niagara, Hamilton, York and Durham regions.

 - Municipal bylaws make indoor mask-wearing mandatory in places like Toronto and Ottawa.

-- Quebec is one of the only provinces to enact province-wide mask regulations.
-As of July 13, masks will be mandatory on all public transit in the province as well as indoor public places.
+- Quebec was one of the first provinces to enact province-wide mask regulations.
+As of July 13 2020, masks will be mandatory on all public transit in the province as well as indoor public places.